kaltura/DeveloperPortalDocs/documentation/05_Mobile-Video-Player-SDKs/Offline.md

 The selected subdirectory [must be excluded from iCloud backup](https://developer.apple.com/library/ios/qa/qa1719/_index.html).

 For more information, see the Apple guide: [File System Programming Guide > File System Basics > Where You Should Put Your App’s Files](https://developer.apple.com/library/ios/documentation/FileManagement/Conceptual/FileSystemProgrammingGuide/FileSystemOverview/FileSystemOverview.html#//apple_ref/doc/uid/TP40010672-CH2-SW28).

-## Known issue
-* The Player must be loaded at least once while the device is *online* before offline playback is enabled.
-This limitation will be resolved in a future version of the Player-SDK.
-This initial online playback can be performed with any entry.